SubtleScope/bash-ransomware/README.md

   - CryptoWall message text used came from https://www.pcrisk.com/removal-guides/7844-cryptowall-virus

 ## WARNING
   - Use this tool at your own risk.
 Author is not responsible or liable if you damage your own system or others.
 Follow all local, state, federal, and international laws as it pertains to your geographic location.
-Do NOT use this tool maliciously as it is being released for educational purposes for use in cyber exercises or demonstrations of adversarial tools.
+Do NOT use this tool maliciously as it is being released for educational purposes.
+This tools intended use is in cyber exercises or demonstrations of adversarial tools.